stackhpc/ansible-role-openhpc/README.md

 `openhpc_packages`: additional OpenHPC packages to install

 `openhpc_enable`:
-* `control`: whether to enable control host
+* `control`: bool, set True on control hosts
-* `batch`: whether to enable compute nodes
+* `batch`: bool, set True on compute nodes
-* `runtime`: whether to enable OpenHPC runtime
+* `runtime`: bool, whether to enable OpenHPC runtime (could also be node-specific if required)
-* `drain`: whether to drain compute nodes
+* `drain`: bool, whether to drain compute nodes
-* `resume`: whether to resume compute nodes
+* `resume`: bool, whether to resume compute nodes

 Optionally, you may also provide `openhpc_actions` with one of the following values or a list with one or more of the following values:
 - `install` to install packages only
-- `configure` to configure slurm
+- `configure` to configure slurm (requires `openhpc_enable.runtime`)
-- `start` to start slurm and munge daemons
+- `start` to start slurm and munge daemons (requires `openhpc_enable.runtime`)

 The order in which they are specified is ignored.

-The default is to run all these actions. **TODO: drain and resume actions**
+The default is to run all these actions.

 Example Inventory
 -----------------